Pagosa Springs Medical Center

 Pagosa Springs Medical Center is a critical access hospital in Pagosa Springs, Colorado, in Archuleta County.
 The hospital has 11 beds.
 It is a Level IV trauma center.

 History

-The medical center is a special district hospital serving all of Archuleta County and the parts of Hinsdale and Mineral counties that are south of the continental divide.
+The medical center is owned and operated by a public Health Service District, a special district serving all of Archuleta County, and the parts of Hinsdale and Mineral counties that are south of the continental divide.
 The special district was formed in 1981, and the current hospital building opened in early 2008.